Journey to Earning a Blue Belt: How Long To Get a Blue Belt in BJJ

 The journey to a blue belt offers you a chance to develop these traits.

-Additionally, BJJ training is a remarkable way to improve physical fitness.
+Additionally, training BJJ is a remarkable way to improve physical fitness.
 It enhances your strength, flexibility, and cardiovascular endurance.

 So, while you're working towards your blue belt, you're also working towards a healthier you.